 “Your health or ideal body image shouldn't be based on a number,” says Cieciwa.
 “The number on the scale is the afterthought.
 Get healthy, then look at the number.
 Once you are healthy, stay at that weight.
 Don't shoot for a number on the scale.”

-3. Take baby steps
+3. Take small steps to reach your goals

 “Break down your larger goal into manageable weekly milestones and write down how you are going to correct your course if you are not achieving your milestones,” says Erin Billowits of Vintage Fitness in Toronto.
 That way you won’t feel like you have to give up if you go a bit off track.